jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 TEAP was designed with a focus on protected inner methods that typically rely on weak credentials, such as password-based secrets.
-To that extent, the TEAP authentication mitigates several vulnerabilities, such as dictionary attacks, by protecting the weak credential-based inner method.
+To that extent, the TEAP authentication mitigates several vulnerabilities, such as offline dictionary attacks, by protecting the weak credential-based inner method.
 The protection is based on strong cryptographic algorithms in TLS to provide message confidentiality and integrity.
 The keys derived for the protection